IT project management is no joke.

 Software is expensive.
 And hardware even more so.
 Implementation is time-consuming and intensive.

 You can’t afford to underestimate the cost of your project and its resources.
 Literally.
 Research is key here, as is getting buy-in from stakeholders to ensure your project budgets cover what’s needed for a job done right.

-Using Teamwork's Resource Scheduling feature not only gives you a bird's-eye view of your team's workload, but the dashboard also lets you break down individual projects or view them against others.
-This helps you prevent over-assigning tasks to some and under-assigning to others.
+Using Teamwork's Resource Scheduling feature gives you a bird's-eye view of your team's workload, and the dashboard lets you break down individual projects or view them against others.
+This helps you from over or underutilizing anyone on your team.

 Anticipate risks to keep your company compliant and out of trouble

 The most pressing tasks of project managers involve anticipating and preventing security snafus.
 This might include:

 IT project management requires you to be proactive rather than passive, especially when it comes to security.
 Risk assessment and having a pulse on your company’s IT activity are must-dos.

 Sequence tasks the right way so your business doesn’t come to a halt

 Hey, did we mention that IT projects are complicated?